 Elements included in thebudget:

 Tuition (actual cost)

 Registration Fee (actual cost)

-Books and Supplies (actualcost)
+Books and Supplies (actual cost)

-Living cost allowance (monthly figures): Student living with parents: Student living off campus
+Living aget allower as (monthly figures).
+Student living with Student living off campus

+Living cost allowance (monthly figures): parents:

 Room and Board \$272.00 \$808.00

 Transportation \$82.00 \$92.00

 Personal/ Misc. (cost of uniforms is included in personal) \$172.00 \$186.00

 Award Concept, Selection of Recipients and Packaging Criteria: This institution does not receive enough Campus-Base funds to satisfy all the student financial needs.
 Therefore, the school emphasizes the SELF-HELP CONCEPT of student financial assistance.
-The SELF-HELP CONCEPT is on a first-come, first-served basis when awarding eligible applicants.
+The SELF-HELP CONCEPT is on a first-come, firstserved basis when awarding eligible applicants.
 If the student does not wish to assume the combined debt of two or more loans, they may decline any loans offered by the school.
 ALL LOANS MUST BE REPAID.